PDF417/pdf417-android/README.md

 After generating multiple APK's, you need to upload them to Google Play.
 For tutorial and rules about uploading multiple APK's to Google Play, please read the [official Google article about multiple APKs](https://developer.android.com/google/play/publishing/multiple-apks.html).

-However, if you are using Eclipse, things get complicated.
+However, if you are using Eclipse, things get really complicated.
 Eclipse does not support build flavors and you will either need to remove support for some processors or create three different library projects from `LibRecognizer.aar` - each one for specific processor architecture.
 In the next section, we will discuss how to remove processor architecture support from Eclipse library project.

 ### Removing processor architecture support in Eclipse